 The strengths and weaknesses in your horse’s feet will be well and truly revealed come old age.
 Some horses can go shoeless, while others may require regular shoeing to keep their feet in good order.
 Much will depend upon whether your older horse is still in work.

-However, the biggest risk is from within: laminitis is a painful disease which can cause permanent changes in the foot that can have potentially fatal consequences.
+However, the biggest risk is from within: laminitis is a painful disease that can cause permanent changes in the foot that can have potentially fatal consequences.

 The key here is to keep your horse’s weight under control, and its diet well-balanced.
 Other triggers for laminitis are discussed here.